patching...

 Alice Shapiro, Douglasville resident and New York native, prepares for her first official duty: reciting her poem "Remembrance" during the city's 9/11 Ceremony on Freedom Island.

-Sitting at the desk in her home where she does much of her composing, Alice Shapiro will soon be reciting her poem "Remembrance," during Douglasville's annual 9/11 memorial ceremony.
+Sitting at the desk in her home where she does much of her composing, Alice Shapiro will soon be reciting her poem "Remembrance," during annual 9/11 memorial ceremony.
 The event, to be held on Sept.
 11, at 5 p.m., on Freedom Island, will commemorate the causalities and honor the heroic efforts of America's public service departments and the U.S. military.
 Shapiro, recently named the city's poet laureate, didn't have far to dig for the deep sentiments expressed in "Remembrance," having been born in the Bronx and lived most of her live in New York City.
 She moved to Georgia just six months before the attack.

 Her poem reads in part,